Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics

 \

-In the following we focus on the contribution given by P. K. Feyerabend (PKF) to the debate on the foundations and interpretation of quantum mechanics, on which he maintained a keen interest from early on but to which he contributed most actively in the decades 1950s-1960s.
-The most relevant works will be those collected in the first volume of PKF's papers \cite{PKF}, to which we will refer throughout (rather than referring to the original publications reprinted in it).
+In the following, we focus on the contribution by P. K. Feyerabend (PKF) to the debate on the foundations and interpretation of quantum mechanics, on which he maintained a keen interest from early on but to which he contributed most actively in 1950s-1960s.
+The most relevant works are those collected in the first volume of PKF's papers \cite{PKF}, to which we will refer throughout (rather than referring to the original publications).

-We will discuss a number of interesting points made by PFK.
+We will discuss several interesting points made by PFK.
 We group them in three categories.
-The first is about the general relation between physics and philosophy, which serves also as a framework for the philosophical analysis of quantum mechanics (and philosophy of physics at large).
+The first is about the general relation between physics and philosophy, which also serves as a framework for the philosophical analysis of quantum mechanics (and philosophy of physics at large).
 The second concerns the debate between realism and instrumentalism, applied to the interpretation of quantum mechanics, but also, again, as two broader perspectives on scientific theories.
-The third deals with specific insights provided by PKF on quantum mechanics itself, concerning the interpretation of quantum states, probabilities, Bohr's view and hidden variables.
+The third deals with specific insights on quantum mechanics itself, concerning the interpretation of quantum states, probabilities, Bohr's view, and hidden variables.